- Home

 - Pelvic floor (video)

-Your pelvic floor muscles stretch from the bottom of your pelvis and support your bowel and bladder, and your uterus if you’re a woman.
-Strong pelvic floor muscles also help control urination and bowel movements, normal sexual function, and stability of the abdomen and spine.
+Your pelvic floor muscles stretch from the bottom of your pelvis and support your bowel, bladder, and uterus for females.

 Learn more about:

-- How to find your pelvic floor muscles
+- How to exercise your pelvic floor muscles– female

-- How to exercise your pelvic floor muscles (video)
+- How to exercise your pelvic floor muscles – male

 - Seeing a pelvic floor expert